Code-Institute-Submissions/djmolloy57-project2_eurolodge/README.md

 To run it on your local machine you can select "clone" which provides an URL you can use to open in the Github Desktop app or you can select "download" which downloads the repository zip files on to the local machine.

-The live link can be found here:
+The live link can be found here: https://djmolloy57.github.io/project2_eurolodge/

+Note for this project you will need the Google Map and Places API which you can get if you signup for google account.
+The google api url is a script url which will be placed at the bottom of the index page alongside the other javascript urls.

 # Feature would like:
+  It would be nice to have an api to airlines to get pricing.

 # Credits

 ## Media
-  * The photos used in this site were obtained from
+  * The photos used in this site were obtained from https://pexels.com
-     * The country/city image on the site page are from

 ## Acknowledgements

-   *

-   *

-   *
+   * Nav menu and Mobile burger menu was heavily borrowed from Code Insitute Whickey Go project.

+   * Got helpful hints on solving issue from https://stackoverflow.com/

    *